TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

   A special data group that can be initialized with a list of to-execute data providers directly.
 In contrast to the others, it does not resort the data provider list by its dependencies and does not fetch the list of data providers from a global config.
-Used in the core at a couple of places where a small number of data providers should be called right away without being extendable.
+Used in the core at a couple of places where a small number of data providers should be called right away without being extensible.

 .. note::
    It is a good idea set a breakpoint at the form data result returned by the DataCompiler and to have a look at